EnriqueSolarte/360-mlc/README.md

 # Assuming $HOME directory by default
 cd ~/
-# clone 360-MLC (Note that we have added HorizonNet as submodule)
+# clone 360-MLC (Note that we have added HorizonNet as a submodule)
 git clone --recurse-submodules git@github.com:EnriqueSolarte/360-mlc.git

 cd ~/360-mlc